Code-Institute-Submissions/florencemezino-Bookcytocin_MayResub/README.md

 #### Community
 * The `Community` page features 1 column wide for mobile devices, 2 columns wide for tablets, and 4 columns wide for desktops.
 * This page displays random inspirational quotes to motivate users to read more.
-* This page displays people and their readings recommendations/reviews
+* This page displays people and their readings recommendations/reviews.
 * Users can find also multiple articles on how to integrate more reading into their life and make it part of their personal development.
-For example, 10 ways to make more time for reading
+For example, 10 ways to make more time for reading.

 #### MyBookLog
 * The `MyBookLog` page features 1 column wide for mobile devices, 2 columns wide for tablets, and 4 columns wide for desktops.
 * Users can set their reading goals and edit them if needed.
-* Users can have a list of their future readings
+* Users can have a list of their future readings.

 ### Existing features